Flagsmith/flagsmith-homepage/static/pages-blog-markdown/introducing-creating-identities.md

 <img alt="Introducing Creating Identities" src="/static/images/blog/new-feature/creating-identities.svg"/>

-We are excited to announce a new feature, creating identities from the Bullet Train Dashboard!
+We are excited to announce a new feature, creating identities from the Flagsmith Dashboard!
 This is a feature requested from of our new customers.

-Identity management has been around in Bullet Train for a long time now, you can manage feature flags and remote config for individual identities as well as segments.
+Identity management has been around in Flagsmith for a long time now, you can manage feature flags and remote config for individual identities as well as segments.
 This means you can control the experience of a particular user, which is very useful for testing in production!

-This new feature is useful if you want to add users to Bullet Train from day 1 so that you can start managing features for them before they use your application.
+This new feature is useful if you want to add users to Flagsmith from day 1 so that you can start managing features for them before they use your application.

- Without this feature, identities would only be created within Bullet Train by using one of our SDKs identify functions.
+ Without this feature, identities would only be created within Flagsmith by using one of our SDKs identify functions.

 ## How do I use this?